apache/james-project/upgrade-instructions.md

 Keep in mind as well that the group listeners related to ElasticSearch changed names.
 You would need to manually delete the bindings from the event queues in RabbitMQ before restarting James.

+Configuration file was relocated to `opensearch.properties` and properties are now prefixed by `opensearch.` rather than `elasticsearch.`.

 ### Migration to Cassandra driver 4

 Date: 07/06/2022